oneconvergence/dkube-examples/mnist/README.md

 ## Hyperparameter Tuning
 1. Create a Run same as explained above, except that now a tuning file also needs to be uploaded in the configuration tab.
-  - For hyperparameter tuning upload the https://github.com/oneconvergence/dkube-examples/blob/tensorflow/mnist/tuning.yaml under upload configuration.
+  - For hyperparameter tuning upload the https://github.com/oneconvergence/dkube-examples/blob/tensorflow/mnist/tuning.yaml under upload tuning definition.
   - Submit the run.

 ## Deploy Model (DKube version 2.1.x.x)